-I am excited to share some very simple steps to encourage you to open God's word and see all the many treasures it holds.
+I am excited to share some very simple steps to studying God's word.
+I hope to encourage you to find all the many treasures it holds.
 The Bible is God's word and the message comes from God himself.
 Intimacy with the one who created you and knows how you tick is greater than anything you can imagine.

 I do not claim to be a Bible expert.
-But as a child of God, I eagerly seek truth and study God's word for nuggets of wisdom I apply to my life.
-In this series I will present some tools that, I believe, will make your study of God's Word interesting, meaningful and life changing.
+But as a child of God, I eagerly seek truth and study God's word for nuggets of wisdom to apply to my life.
+In this series, I will present some tools that, I believe, will make your study of God's Word interesting, meaningful and life-changing.

-If you are on this page and have not read the Introduction, I encourage you to begin at the beginning.
-I pray that as you join me that a flame of curiosity and interest will begin to flicker in your mind and heart.
+I pray that as you join me that a flame of curiosity will begin to flicker in your mind and heart.
 I also pray it will be a flame that grows into a raging fire of desire to know your Maker and the lover of your soul.

 Simple Bible Study Guide

-Here are the steps I will use to guide me as I dig in deep to uncover the truths God wants to teach me.
+Here are the steps I will use to uncover the truths God wants to teach us.

 Step 1: Write or type the Bible verses you will study.
 Read it over thoughtfully and prayerfully.

 Step 2: Give the verses a Title